 This procedure requires extensive knowledge and receives extreme attention to detail with regards to safety.

-Despite what other companies state, the plastic parts of your machine can be painted successfully if the correct preparation, primier and top coatings are used.
+Despite what other companies state, the plastic parts of your machine can be painted successfully if the correct preparation is carried out and the correct primer and top coats are used.

 This has been and continues to be a proven fact, by customer satisfaction and correct body shop procedures.